hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 * `sku` - (Required) The `sku` to use for the Databricks Workspace.
 Possible values are `Standard` or `Premium`.
 Changing this forces a new resource to be created.

 * `managed_resource_group` - (Optional) The name of the resource group where Azure should place the managed Databricks resources.
+Changing this forces a new resource to be created.

 ~> **NOTE** You have to provide a unused resource group name in `managed_resource_group` as Azure has to create the resource group as 'managed' resource group during the deployment.
 The deployment will fail if a resource group with the same name in the same subscription already exists.